gotd/td/ROADMAP.md

 ### Bot API

-Embeddable `telegram-bot-api` compatible server should be implemented.
+An embeddable `telegram-bot-api` compatible server should be implemented.

 ### Server

-Embeddable Telegram server with limited functionality that can be used as a server for `telegram-bot-api`.
+An embeddable Telegram server with limited functionality that can be used as a server for `telegram-bot-api`.

 ### Bot API Client

-Client for `telegram-bot-api`.
+A client for `telegram-bot-api`.

 ### Documentation

-Create a static website for documentation for set of tools.
+Generate a static websites for documentations.

 ### Observability

-* Advanced OpenTelemetry tracing
+* Advanced OpenTelemetry tracing.
-* Prometheus metrics
+* Prometheus metrics.

 ### Goals

-* Implement ecosystem of tools for telegram in go
+* Implement ecosystem of tools for Telegram in Go.
-* Make it robust via extensive end-to-end testing
+* Make it robust via extensive end-to-end testing.